 You can see churches, synagogues and mosques on the same street in Kuzguncuk.
 Reflecting the rich culture of the city, the neighborhood also preserves its local characteristics.

 Cengelkoy is well-known for its world-famous small cucumbers that used to only grow in this area of Istanbul.
 Now, it’s mainly a residential district that has many surviving Ottoman mansions that are still in use today.
 It’s also a nice breakfast place in Istanbul.

 Beylerbeyi is home to some of the wealthiest families in the country.
 It contains many of Istanbul’s most prestigious educational institutes and is well-known for its cultural background with many unique galleries and mosques around the neighborhood.

-Best Neighborhoods in Istanbul Blog Post by Serhat Engul
+Best Neighborhoods in Istanbul by Serhat Engul